-Academic Research Enhancement Award (R15) to stimulate research at educational institutions that provide baccalaureate training for a significant number of the nation's research scientists but that have not been major recipients of NIH support.
-The award provides funding for small-scale, new or ongoing health-related research projects, including pilot research projects and feasibility studies; development, testing and refinement of research techniques; secondary analysis of available data sets; and similar discrete research projects that demonstrate research capability.
-NIGMS offers these awards for research in all scientific areas related to its mission.
+Academic Research Enhancement Awards (R15) stimulate research at educational institutions that provide baccalaureate training for a significant number of the nation's research scientists but that have not been major recipients of NIH support.
+Awards provide funding for small-scale, new, or ongoing health-related meritorious research projects, enhancing the research environment at eligible institutions and exposing students to research opportunities.

-For further information, see the AREA Web site at http://grants.nih.gov/grants/funding/area.htm or the NIH Guide for Grants and Contracts, April 18, 2016 (PA-16-200), or call Dr. Alexandra Ainsztein at 301-594-0828.
+For more information, see the Frequently Asked Questions, the Office of Extramural Research R15 webpage, the SF424 Application Guide or the NIH Guide for Grants and Contracts for (PAR-18-714), or call Dr. Alexandra Ainsztein at 301-594-0943.